The foundation of reliable dog training is providing your dog with supervision and guidance.

 Use gradual steps to teach your dog how to behave in difficult situations.

 Say what you mean and mean what you say.
-Follow through with all commands and rules.
+To create success, follow through with all commands and rules.

 Remember that negative attention is still attention.
 Many dogs learn to misbehave when their owners regularly react to their inappropriate behavior.
 Plan to prevent rather than react to unwanted behavior.

 Keep in mind that simply repeating a command is NOT TEACHING the command.
-Learn step by step techniques to teach your dog commands.
+Learn to guide your dog, starting in non distracting environments.
+Gradually increase the difficulty while maintaining successful behavior.

 Teaching your dog simple easy to obey commands such as sitting before going through a door.
 Will help your dog behave better